TheRandomLabs/RandomPatches/README.md

 ## Aims

-RandomPatches aims to be a highly configurable collection of minor vanilla-compatible tweaks and bug fixes for Minecraft.
+RandomPatches aims to be a highly configurable collection of bug fixes and quality of life improvements for Minecraft, and additionally to allow several hardcoded settings to be configured.

 When installed on a client, RandomPatches should be completely compatible with servers without the mod, and when installed on a server, it should be completely compatible with clients without the